 The Vertex Shuffle

 Its called the Vertex Shuffle and it goes something like this: After completing a set on the Leg Press, the client emits a dull whimper and slides her legs slowly off the footplate and onto the ground.
-After an agonizing 15 seconds, she reaches a position resembling standing and begins to go to the Hammer Row machine.
-Even though the Row is only five feet away, she will walk the equivalent of 15 feet by taking two baby steps, staggering to the left, taking four steps to get re-aligned, take another two baby steps, this time listing to the right, reaching out for the Hammer Decline Press to regain her footing, and finally sitting down on the Row, only to realize that she is facing the wrong way and has to get up and turn around.
+After 15 seconds, they reach a position resembling standing and begins to go to the Hammer Row machine.
+Even though the Row is only five feet away, they will walk the equivalent of 15 feet by taking two baby steps, staggering to the left, taking four steps to get re-aligned, take another two baby steps, this time listing to the right, reaching out for the Hammer Decline Press to regain her footing, and finally sitting down on the Row, only to realize that they is are facing the wrong way and have to get up and turn around.

 This feeling of helplessness is the result of what we like to call “Maximum Effort”.
 Giving Maximum Effort means doing repetitions until you can no longer perform them with proper form (you might be able to cheat and get another rep, but as they say, “cheaters never win!”).